ldgabbay/jwplayer/fl5/doc/publishers/rtmpstreaming.rst

 Playlists
 ^^^^^^^^^

-RTMP Load balancing in playlists works in a similar fashion: the *type=rtmp* and *rtmp.loadbalance=true* options can be set for every entry in the playlist that uses loadbalancing.
+RTMP Load balancing in playlists works in a similar fashion: the *provider=rtmp* and *rtmp.loadbalance=true* options can be set for every entry in the playlist that uses loadbalancing.
 Here's an example with one item:

 .. code-block:: xml